SergeiSafrigin/pagingcontrol/README.md

 * `tabs` (Boolean) - wether to use tabs or only the indicator
 * `tabWidth` - if not passed a default tabWidth of a quarter of the total with is used
 * `dividerColor` - Color of the divider between the tabs
+* `rtl` - right to left support. default is false
+* `expand` - if set true the width tabs adjusted with screen width, if set false the tab enabled scrolling. default is false
+* `currentTab` - default is 1

 #### Methods